YaBoiHunta/YaBoiHunta/README.md

 - 👋 Hi, I’m @YaBoiHunta
 - 👀 I’m interested in Coding, Cats, Flowers and Games.
-- 🌱 I’m currently learning Front End Development and Front end Testing for some wizard tech.
+- 🌱 I’m currently learning Front End Development and Front End Testing.
 -
-- 💞️ I’m looking to collaborate on making games more accesseable.
-And helping change up the local co op landscape.
+- 💞️ I’m looking to collaborate on anything, maybe even a little game project of our own 👏
 -
 - 📫 How to reach me.
 Send me a msg or add me on discord at _Zhu.